django/asgiref/specs/asgi.rst

 * ``send``, an awaitable callable taking a single event dict as a positional argument that will return once the send has been completed

+The application may have ``startup`` and ``cleanup`` attributes that are coroutine functions taking no arguments.
+If these attributes exist they will be awaited once per server process before serving a single request and after serving all requests respectively.

 This design is perhaps more easily recognised as one of its possible implementations, as a class::